jodymgustafson/ez-ioc/readme.md

 ### Using Symbols

-It's not necessary, but you can use Symbols instead of strings for bind identifiers.
+If desired you can use Symbols instead of strings for bind identifiers.
 You might even build a set of identifiers and use them throughout your code to make sure you don't make mistakes.
 Usually you would use your type's name for the symbol name.

 ```
 const TYPES = {